MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-import-vectors.md

 | [Azure AI Studio model catalog](/azure/ai-studio/what-is-ai-studio) |  Azure, Cohere, and Facebook embedding models. |
 | [Azure AI services multi-service account](/azure/ai-services/multi-service-resource) | [Azure AI Vision multimodal](/azure/ai-services/computer-vision/how-to/image-retrieval) for image and text vectorization.
 Azure AI Vision multimodal is available in selected regions.
 [Check the documentation](/azure/ai-services/computer-vision/how-to/image-retrieval?tabs=csharp) for an updated list. **To use this resource, the account must be in an available region and in the same region as Azure AI Search**. |

-If using the Azure OpenAI Service, it must have an associated [custom subdomain](/azure/ai-services/cognitive-services-custom-subdomains).
+If you use the Azure OpenAI Service, the endpoint must have an associated [custom subdomain](/azure/ai-services/cognitive-services-custom-subdomains).
+A custom subdomain is an endpoint that includes a unique name (for example, `https://hereismyuniquename.cognitiveservices.azure.com`).
 If the service was created through the Azure portal, this subdomain is automatically generated as part of your service setup.
 Ensure that your service includes a custom subdomain before using it with the Azure AI Search integration.

 Azure OpenAI Service resources (with access to embedding models) that were created in AI Studio aren't supported.
 Only the Azure OpenAI Service resources created in the Azure portal are compatible with the **Azure OpenAI Embedding** skill integration.